mpetuska/khakra/README.md

 ### DSL

-In addition to that, each component has a dedicated builder DSL taking two optional parameters - props builder lambda and child layout builder lambda.
+In addition to JS API, each component has a dedicated builder DSL taking two optional parameters - props builder lambda and child layout builder lambda.
 These DSLs are also marked with `@DslMarker` (named `@KhakraDSL`) so IntelliJ should colour them nicely for you.
 Sample usage: